krisparis/java3d/specs/technical_specs/TS-1.md

 *Note:* velocity, displacement and acceleration are used for describing three-dimensional vectors rather than one-dimensional scalars.

-### orientation, angular velocity and angular acceleration
+### Orientation, angular velocity and angular acceleration

 Let <span style="color:green">`O`</span>  denote the **orientation** (or angle) of the ball, expressed in radians<br/>
 <span style="color:blue">`AV`</span>  denote the **angular velocity** of the ball <br/>